 Pick A Toilet may collect a share of sales or other compensation from the links on this page.

 What’s the most common problem in your bathroom?
 That’s right, a wimpy flush.
 Let me show you how to solve that and other issues with a simple four-step strategy.
-This four-step strategy has solved 95% of toilet flush problems.
+This four-step strategy will help you how to fix a running toilet.
 You’ll be flushing like a pro in no time!

 Toilets have been around for 80 years and have changed very little.
 After a flush, water still fills up the tank, which lifts a float that turns off the water when it reaches a certain level.
 A lever still opens a flapper to cause the flush, falling back into place when the water level falls.

 That’s right, folks; the bathroom is one of the most popular places for plumbing problems.
 It seems like we can’t go a day without having to deal with too-wimpy flushes, toilets that won’t stop running, and bowls that don’t refill.

 You can try fixing slight plumbing problems yourself, or you can take a step back and let our ace plumbing consultant teach you the first three steps he uses to solve 95% of these problems.
 The first three steps will take about five minutes and will usually solve most problems.

 The fourth step is easy, but not always.
 I’ll get to this in a bit.
 These steps work for most toilets, but not pressure-assist models.
 If your toilet won’t stop running, here’s what you should do: